jfricano/StreamOtter/packages/cli/README.md

 This writes `generated/streamotter.generated.ts` (`AppChannels`, the parameter and payload types, and `channelVersions`) and `generated/streamotter.client.example.ts`.
 The generator overwrites only files that carry its own marker.
 Use the types with [`@streamotter/client`](https://www.npmjs.com/package/@streamotter/client) in the browser and with `HandlerRegistry<AppChannels>` on the server.
 Numeric ranges and string lengths are still checked at runtime.

+To see a real page update live, [Getting started](https://github.com/jfricano/StreamOtter/blob/main/docs/guides/getting-started.md) continues from here: it adds a development-only token to `authenticate` and serves `web/example.ts` with Vite.

 ## Go to production

 1. Implement `authenticate` with your real session verification, and read snapshots from your authoritative store.
-2. Replace the fixture source with a Kafka source over TLS (optionally with SASL); see the [gateway guide](https://www.npmjs.com/package/@streamotter/gateway).
+2. Replace the fixture source with a Kafka source over TLS (optionally with SASL); see [Connect to Kafka](https://github.com/jfricano/StreamOtter/blob/main/docs/guides/kafka.md).
 3. Compile your handlers to JavaScript (the CLI loads compiled modules only and refuses `.ts` files).
 4. Run exactly one gateway per project: